Guest posting guidelines for the ManageWP Blog!

-- When using stock photos, please send them in high quality with a link where the photos came from so we check the licensing details.
+- When using stock photos, please send them in high quality with a link to where the photos came from so we check the licensing details.

 - When taking screenshots, screenshot the entire page/dashboard and our designer will crop the photo as needed.

-- If you want to pinpoint something specific on the screenshot just let us know what you want to be pinpointed and our designer will get that done.
+- If you want to pinpoint something specific on the screenshot, just let us know what you want to be pinpointed and our designer will get that done.

-- Please do not use photos that are already in our Media library, we use different style of photos for our user guide, feature articles and standard articles.
+- Please do not use photos that are already in our Media library, we use a different style of photos for our user guide, feature articles and standard articles.

-We look forward toward reading your submission!
+We look forward to reading your submission!